penguin-teal/gnome-openweather/README.md

 The weather data is fetched from [OpenWeatherMap](https://openweathermap.org/) (including forecasts for up to ten days) or [forecast.io](https://forecast.io) (including forecasts for up to eight days).

+#### Note: since version 29 this extensions uses coordinates to store the locations and makes the names editable to support multiple weather-providers!
+#### If you update from versions prior to 29 to 29 or greater (with forecast.io - support) you have to recreate your locations.

 ----

 # Installation